2001: A Space Odyssey: Audiences vs. critics

 A spectrum of diverse interpretative opinions would form after the film's release, appearing to divide theatre audiences from the opinions of critics.
 Krämer writes: "Many people sent letters to Kubrick to tell him about their responses to 2001, most of them regarding the film—in particular the ending—as an optimistic statement about humanity, which is seen to be born and reborn.
 The film's reviewers and academic critics, by contrast, have tended to understand the film as a pessimistic account of human nature and humanity's future.
 The most extreme of these interpretations state that the foetus floating above the Earth will destroy it."

 Some of the critics' cataclysmic interpretations were informed by Kubrick's prior direction of the Cold War film Dr. Strangelove, immediately before 2001, which resulted in dark speculation about the nuclear weapons orbiting the Earth in 2001.
 These interpretations were challenged by Clarke, who said: "Many readers have interpreted the last paragraph of the book to mean that he (the foetus) destroyed Earth, perhaps for the purpose of creating a new Heaven.
 This idea never occurred to me; it seems clear that he triggered the orbiting nuclear bombs harmlessly ...".
 In response to Jeremy Bernstein's dark interpretation of the film's ending, Kubrick said: "The book does not end with the destruction of the Earth."

 Regarding the film as a whole, Kubrick encouraged people to make their own interpretations and refused to offer an explanation of "what really happened".
-In a 1968 interview with Playboy magazine, he said:
+In a 1968 interview with Playboy, he said:

-In a subsequent discussion of the film with Joseph Gelmis, Kubrick said his main aim was to avoid "intellectual verbalization" and reach "the viewer's subconscious."
+In a subsequent discussion of the film with Joseph Gelmis, Kubrick said his main aim was to avoid "intellectual verbalization" and reach "the viewer's subconscious".
 But he said he did not strive for ambiguity—it was simply an inevitable outcome of making the film nonverbal.
 Still, he acknowledged this ambiguity was an invaluable asset to the film.
-He was willing then to give a fairly straightforward explanation of the plot on what he called the "simplest level," but unwilling to discuss the film's metaphysical interpretation, which he felt should be left up to viewers.
+He was willing then to give a fairly straightforward explanation of the plot on what he called the "simplest level", but unwilling to discuss the film's metaphysical interpretation, which he felt should be left up to viewers.